 - c.
-If you have fewer than eight shelves, modify the DMF configuration accordingly.
+Modify the number of drive groups and volume groups according to the number of COPAN shelves in your configuration.
 Using the procedures in this guide, there should be one drive group and one volume group per shelf, and the migrate groups should contain a balanced number of volume groups.
-The procedures assume eight shelves.
-For example, if you have six shelves (0-5), you would do the following: - Delete dg_c06, dg_c07, vg_c06, and vg_c07 - Edit maid_ls and remove dg_c06 and dg_c07 from DRIVE_GROUPS - Edit mg0 to include GROUP_MEMBERS of vg_c00, vg_c01 and vg_c02 - Edit mg1 to include GROUP_MEMBERS of vg_c03, vg_c04 and vg_c05 - d.
+For example, if you have six shelves (0-5) and you are using COPAN MAID as permanent storage, you would do the following: - Delete dg_c06, dg_c07, vg_c06, and vg_c07 - Edit maid_ls and remove dg_c06 and dg_c07 from DRIVE_GROUPS - Edit mg0 to include GROUP_MEMBERS of vg_c00, vg_c01 and vg_c02 - Edit mg1 to include GROUP_MEMBERS of vg_c03, vg_c04 and vg_c05 - d.
 If you are using the Parallel Data Mover Option: - Right-click the DMF shield icon and select: